 (Unknown, combined with 25mm there are 327 25mms

 421 (with 12 multiple mount self propelled AA guns)

-Still, in this regard, ironically given that it is where the French army receives so much scorn, their performance was relatively good, as can be seen by the battles at Hannut in 1940.
+Still, in this regard, ironically given that it is where the French army receives so much scorn, their performance was relatively good, as seen by the battles at Hannut in 1940.
 Where it failed was its operational employment, but this was something that plagued the French army as a whole.